rcl-ssl/docs/portal/stand-alone-san.md

 # HTTP Challenge

-RCL uses the HTTP-01 challenge type to create a certificate that includes the following domains in a single SSL/TLS certificate:
+RCL SSL uses the HTTP-01 challenge type to create a certificate that includes the following domains in a single SSL/TLS certificate:

-- naked apex domain (e.g. contoso.com)
+- domain (e.g. contoso.com)
 - www subdomain (e.g. www.contoso.com)

 To validate your domain with the HTTP challenge, you will be required to place files in the root of your website and ensure that these files can be accessed publicly on the web.